richmahn/en_tn/col/01/intro.md

 #### Structure and formatting ####

-As in a typical letter, this chapter begins (1:1-3) with a formal introduction to the Christians in Colossae.
+As in a typical letter, Paul begins his letter in verses 1-2 by introducing Timothy and himself to the Christians in Colossae.

-A large part of this chapter revolves around two basic ideas: who Christ is, and what Christ has accomplished for the Christian.
+Paul writes much of this chapter around two subjects: who Christ is, and what Christ has done for the Christian.

 #### Special concepts in this chapter ####

-##### Mystery #####
+##### Secret truth #####

-Paul refers to the church as a "mystery."
-The role of the church in the plans of God was once unknown, but has now been revealed by God.
-Part of this mystery involves the Gentiles' equal standing with the Jews in the current plans of God.
+Paul refers to a "secret truth" in this chapter.
+The role of the church in the plans of God was once unknown.
+But God has now revealed it.
+Part of this involves the Gentiles having equal standing with the Jews in the plans of God.
 (See: [[rc://en/tw/dict/bible/kt/reveal]])

 #### Important figures of speech in this chapter ####

-##### Images for christian living #####
+##### Images for Christian living #####
-There are many different images used to describe christian living.
-In this chapter, two popular images are used by Paul.
-These are "walking" and "bearing fruit."
+Paul uses many different images to describe Christian living.
+In this chapter, he uses the images of "walking" and "bearing fruit."
 (See: [[rc://en/tw/dict/bible/other/fruit]])

 #### Other possible translation difficulties in this chapter ####

-##### The use of paradox #####
+##### Paradox #####

-A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
-A paradox occurs in 1:24: "Now I rejoice in my sufferings for you."
-Most people do not think that they will rejoice in suffering.
-But in 1:25-29 Paul explains why his suffering is good. ([Colossians 1:24](./24.md))
+A paradox is a true statement that appears to describe something impossible.
+Verse 24 is a paradox: "Now I rejoice in my sufferings for you."
+People do not usually rejoice when they suffer.
+But in verses 25-29 Paul explains why his suffering is good. ([Colossians 1:24](./24.md))

 ## Links: ##